prmunday/Immunolyser/Documentation/Immunolyser_2.0_Offline_Setup_Guide.md

    - **Download Docker Desktop**: [Docker Desktop Download](https://www.docker.com/products/docker-desktop)
    - **System Requirements**: Windows (10/11), macOS, or Linux.
 You will need administrator privileges to run Docker.

+2. **Disk Space**\
+   Docker requires disk space for storing container images, volumes, and other related files.
+Make sure you have enough space available on your system:
+   - For the **Immunolyser** Docker setup, the combined disk space used by the required images is approximately **29 GB**.
+   - It’s recommended to have at least **50 GB** of free space to ensure smooth operation, as Docker images, container logs, and temporary files can take up additional space.
+   - You can monitor the disk usage in Docker Desktop under the **Settings > Resources > Disk** tab.

 ## Setup Instructions

 ### 1. **Download Required Files**